disclosure and ad Policy

 In order to facilitate an income, I occasionally partner with brands to create paid for content.
 This will only ever be with brands I love and who I already shop with or would happily decide to buy from.

-If I’m being paid to create content you’ll also see the word AD appear in the title.
+If I’m being paid to create content like this you’ll also see the word AD appear in the title of the post.
 This means I’m paid for my time to come up with the concept and styling - take photographs (or employ a pro) and then weave it all together with copy to create informative or inspirational blog and social media content.
 These are self-taught skills I’ve acquired over the years, so it feels great to flex those creative muscles occasionally and get paid for doing so.
-I’m not here to deceive you, be paid to recommend something I don’t rate, create a false impression or regurgitate sales speak verbatim.
+I don’t get paid to recommend something I don’t rate, create a false impression or regurgitate sales speak verbatim.

 Affiliate Links

 If I use product affiliate links in a blog post, I’ll include a statement of explanation at the top of the blog post.
-If only some of the links in the post are affiliate links, I’ll use * to denote which is which and reference that in the header statement.
 Affiliate linking means that if a reader makes a purchase from clicking a product link or image, I receive a small percentage of the sale in the form of a commission payment.
 This doesn't impact the cost of the product to the reader and dependent on the brand, is generally between 2% and 10% of the item amount.

 It doesn’t mean that the brand has any say over how I feature the link/image/product or even whether I should feature it in the first place.